MonikaFranczyk/MovieDB/README.md

 # MovieDB
 This great site is happy to bring you your favourite TV show's details.

+### Technologies
+- Flask Framework,
+- Python
+- SQL & PostgreSQL
+- HTML & CSS & JavaScript

 ### How to run?
 1. App use Flask framework, so at the beginning You need to install Flask